 Rats were divided into four groups of six animals each, diarrhoea was induced by administering 2 ml of castor oil orally to rats.
 Group I treated as control (2 ml/kg, p.o. saline), group II received Loperamide (5 mg/kg p.o) served as standard and group III and IV received extract (200 and 400 mg/kg, p.o) 1 hr before castor oil administration.
 Then observed for consistency of faecal matter and frequency of defaecation for 4 hrs10.

-% of inhibition=Average no of WFC-Average no of WFTAverage no of WFC X 100 Where, WFC = average number of wet feces in control group and WFT = average number of wet feces in test group
+% inhibition=Average no of WFC-Average no of WFTAverage no of WFC X 100 Where, WFC = average number of wet feces in control group and WFT = average number of wet feces in test group

 Figure 1- Total number of diarrhoeal faeces in castor oil-induced diarrhoea in albino rats